chronic1/symfony-docs/README.markdown

 >(e.g. in Symfony 2.4), all pull requests must be based off of the **2.3** branch,
 >**not** the master or older branches.

-We love contributors!
+We loves contributors!
 For more information on how you can contribute to the Symfony documentation, please read
 [Contributing to the Documentation](http://symfony.com/doc/current/contributing/documentation/overview.html)